 In-person in Walnut Creek & online across california

-You don’t have the time to devote to weekly therapy sessions
+You don’t have the time or capacity for ongoing weekly therapy

-If life already feels full, committing to long-term weekly therapy may not be realistic or supportive right now.
-EMDR intensives offer a focused alternative—allowing you to step into meaningful work over a shorter period of time, without dragging the process out.
-For many people, this concentrated format feels more contained and easier for the nervous system to integrate.
+If life already feels full, committing to long-term weekly therapy may not feel realistic right now.
+Intensives offer a more focused approach—creating dedicated space for meaningful work and deeper healing over a shorter period of time.
+For many people, this format feels more supportive, contained, and easier for the nervous system to integrate.

-You may understand your history and still find yourself reacting in ways that don’t match who you are today.
-These patterns often come from experiences that shaped the nervous system over time—not from a single event.
-An intensive allows us to work gently with these deeper layers, supporting change that feels both meaningful and embodied.
+You may understand your history and still find yourself reacting in ways that don’t fully match who you are today.
+Often, different parts of us learned ways to protect, manage, or cope through difficult experiences.
+An intensive allows us to work gently with those deeper layers—supporting change that feels more embodied, lasting, and internally connected.

 You’ve already tried traditional therapy

 If you’ve spent time in talk therapy, you’re likely thoughtful, reflective, and invested in growth.
-And still, some reactions or emotional states may persist—not because therapy “failed,” but because certain experiences live beyond language.
-EMDR intensives help process what hasn’t yet had the chance to fully integrate, without needing to repeatedly tell your story.
+And still, some emotional patterns, reactions, or protective responses may persist—not because therapy “failed,” but because some experiences live beyond words alone.
+Intensives help process and integrate what may still feel unresolved, without needing to repeatedly retell your story.

 You want a carefully paced, nervous-system–informed approach

-You don’t need to identify with any particular diagnosis to benefit from working with the nervous system.
-In this practice, EMDR intensives are collaborative, attuned, and paced with care—prioritizing safety, choice, and integration so the work unfolds in a way that feels supportive rather than overwhelming.
+You don’t need to identify with any particular diagnosis to benefit from this work.
+I approach intensives collaboratively, with care and attunement—prioritizing safety, choice, and integration throughout the process.
+Rather than pushing past protective responses, we work with your system in a way that feels supportive, grounded, and manageable.

 You’re in the right place.

-In this practice, intensives usually include 15–20 hours of therapy, broken into 3, 4, or 5-hour sessions scheduled over the course of several weeks or a few months.
+Most intensives include 15–20 hours of therapy, broken into 3, 4, or 5-hour sessions scheduled over several weeks or months.
 This format allows us to build meaningful momentum while still giving your nervous system time to rest and integrate between sessions.

-Before we begin, you’ll receive a guided preparation workbook to help clarify your goals, identify important themes or experiences, and set intentions for the work ahead.
-This helps keep our time together focused and meaningful.
+Before we begin, you’ll receive a guided preparation workbook to help clarify your goals, identify important themes or experiences, and set intentions for the work ahead—helping keep our time together focused, intentional, and meaningful

 How can an intensive help with Trauma?